Three in five cases of type 2 diabetes can be prevented or delayed. So we're working to help you take action.

-Diabetes UK is working to ensure that there is more support for people at high risk of Type 2 diabetes to take action.
-In England, the NHS Diabetes Prevention Programme – a partnership between NHS England, Public Health England and Diabetes UK – will support thousands to reduce their risk of Type 2 diabetes, leading to a delayed diagnosis or prevent it altogether.
-We will encourage the implementation of similar schemes across the UK.
+We're working to make sure there is more support for people at high risk of type 2 diabetes.
+In England, the NHS Diabetes Prevention Programme – a partnership between NHS England, Public Health England and Diabetes UK – will support thousands to reduce their risk of type 2 diabetes, leading to a delayed diagnosis or prevent it altogether.
+We'd like to see similar schemes across the UK.

-We also help people take action on their risk through our partnership with the British Heart Foundation and Tesco.
-2015 saw the start of a three-year National Charity Partnership with Tesco and the British Heart Foundation.
+We also help people take action on their risk through our partnership with the British Heart Foundation and Tesco which began in 2015.
 Our Let’s Do This campaign encourages families to have fun while making small changes to what they eat and to how active they are through our Beat the Street initiative, community programmes and our online goal-setting tool.
-In its first year, more than 22,000 East Londoners clocked up 103,000 miles by walking, running or cycling for Beat the Street, an initiative designed to encourage people to get active.

 We want to create a society where the healthy choice is the easier choice.

-Diabetes UK campaigns across the UK, at the local and national level, for a comprehensive plan to tackle obesity and the rise of Type 2 diabetes.
-This includes calling for changes to the food we eat to reduce salt, sugar and saturated fat; limiting the marketing of junk food to children; and the implementation of the levy on the sugary drinks industry in 2018.
+We're working across the UK, at the local and national level, for a comprehensive plan to tackle obesity and the rise of type 2 diabetes.
+This includes calling for changes to the food we eat to reduce salt, sugar and saturated fat, limiting the marketing of junk food to children, and the introduction of the levy on the sugary drinks industry, commonly known as the sugar tax, in 2018.

-Find out more about our policy work to make this a reality.
+Find out more about how our policy work will make this a reality.

 We won’t be doing this alone.
-We campaign alongside the Obesity Health Alliance, of which Diabetes UK is steering group member.
+We work alongside the Obesity Health Alliance, of which we're a steering group member.

-Research underpins all aspects of what we do to prevent Type 2 diabetes.
-Diabetes UK is already working with NHS England to put evidence into action with the first ever National NHS Diabetes Prevention Programme for Type 2 diabetes.
+We fund ground-breaking research into diabetes.
+One of the areas we fund research into is prevention.
 We were a founding partner of the National Prevention Research Initiative, established to reduce the impact of chronic health conditions including diabetes.